ivanDonadello/Food-Categories-Classification/README.md

 ## The Food and Food Categories (FFoCat) Dataset

 [Here](http://bit.do/eGcW5) you can download the `FFoCat.zip` file, unzip it in your local machine.
 The dataset is already divided into the `train` and `test` folder.
 The file `label.tsv` contains the food labels, the file `food_food_category_map.tsv` contains the food labels with the corresponding food category labels.
+The following table compares the FFoCat dataset with previous datasets for food recognition.

 | Name         |  Year | \#Images | \#Classes | \#Images per Class | Type |            Reference           |
 |--------------|:-----:|:--------:|:---------:|:------------------:|:----:|:------------------------------:|